-Gerlach will enter her second season as the assistant coach of the Navy women's golf program.
+Kelly Gerlach is in her third season as the assistant coach of the Navy women's golf program in 2014-15.

 During the introductory 2012-13 season, Gerlach helped the Midshipmen to a third-place finish at the inaugural Patriot League Championships, despite having the services of no recruited athletes.
-The finish showed that Navy will become a force in the Patriot League in no time at all, as freshman Renata Bucher led the Midshipmen in stroke average, while four of the six competing golfers will return for Navy's second varsity season.
+Bucher, a freshman, led the team in stroke average and was named to the WGCA Scholar All-America Team.

 Gerlach, a Sparta, Ill., native, is a 2007 graduate of Southern Illinois University where she earned a bachelor's degree in political science and a master's degree in public administration.
 While at SIU, she served as a two-time captain of the women's golf team, leading the Salukis to the 2007 Missouri Valley Conference title and a berth in the NCAA Championships.

 As a freshman in 2004, Gerlach won the Missouri Valley Conference individual title and earned All-MVC honors all four seasons of competition.
 She was a two-time Academic All-American (2007 and 2008) and was a three-time member of the Missouri Valley Conference All-Scholar Team.
 She was also named to the Missouri Valley Conference All-Centennial Team, which honored the top 20 golfers in conference history.

 Following her career at SIU, Gerlach began a career in public policy that included positions in both state and federal government as well as the private sector, which precipitated her move to Washington, D.C.

 Along with duties as assistant coach for the women's program, Gerlach also serves as an assistant professional at the United States Naval Academy Golf Club.

 Kelly and her husband, Ben Hovland, reside in Washington, D.C.